fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

 }
 ```

-Now, an upgrading to fybrik helm chart is needed using the following command:
+Now we upgrade the fybrik helm chart using the following command:

 ```bash
 helm upgrade fybrik charts/fybrik --set global.tag=master --set global.imagePullPolicy=Always -n fybrik-system --wait --set-file taxonomyOverride=custom-taxonomy.json
 ```

-After updating fybrik to get fybrikapplications with `Marketing` intent, the deployment of a fybrikapplication.yaml that has an intent of `Marketing` should succeed:
+After updating fybrik to get fybrikapplications with `Marketing` intent, the deployment of a fybrikapplication.yaml that has an intent of `Marketing` will succeed:

 ```yaml
 cat << EOF | kubectl apply -f -